 Operating Cash Flows.
-Cash flows provided by consolidated operating activities increased \$14.1 million in the first quarter of 2010 as compared to the same period in 2009.
-The primary drivers of the change were an increase in net income between quarters and temporary fluctuations in working capital components.
+Cash flows provided by consolidated operating activities increased \$9.2 million in the first six months of 2010 as compared to the same period in 2009.
+The primary drivers of the change were an increase in net income between periods and temporary fluctuations in working capital components.

 Investing Cash Flows.
-Cash used in consolidated investing activities decreased \$18.5 million in the first quarter of 2010 as compared to the same period in 2009.
+Net cash used in consolidated investing activities decreased \$36 million in the first six months of 2010 as compared to the same period in 2009.
 The decrease was primarily due to reductions in construction expenditures and equipment purchases, a result of the new housing market slowdown.
+The current period also includes cash inflows from the draw-down of restricted funds associated with a previous industrial development revenue bond issuance.